Daniel Norrmén: Managerial career

 In 2009, he was appointed manager of Åland.
 In 2021, Norrmén was appointed manager of IFK Mariehamn in the Finnish top flight after serving as assistant manager between 2016 and 2021.

+On 19 December 2023, it was announced that Norrmén will become the new head coach of IFK Mariehamn II, the new team that gains the division spot in Kolmonen from FC Åland.